flaneurette/tiny-shop/README.md

 - Server module: (Apache) mod_rewrite for .htaccess functionalities.
 The .htaccess is written dynamically upon installing.
 By default, a standard .htaccess is present.
 - The /shop/ and especially the /administration/ folder needs to be writeable by the server (In Apache for example, the owner should be www-data.
 If not, it needs to be manually chowned through a terminal.) otherwise, session data and the .htaccess and .htpasswd cannot be written.

+The following files need to be writeable by the installer.
+The installer attempts to chmod the files automatically, if this fails, then file rights need to be manually assigned as follows:

+- administration/.htpasswd : 0777
+- administration/session.ses : 0777
+- administration/.htaccess : 0777
+- .htaccess : 0777
+- payment/paypal/paypal.json : 0777
+- inventory/site.json : 0777

+Remember to change permissions back to 0755 after the installer has run.
+Again, the installer itself tries to do this automatically but it would be wise to check manually.
+The installer will give a notice if the chmodding fails.

 # Payment types:

 By default, the free version, only accepts PayPal payments (including credit cards).